|PLATFORMS||PC/Steam, Xbox One, Playstation 4 (Reviewed)|

 Garou was pretty much a complete reinvention of the Fatal Fury series, featuring almost all new characters, better graphics, and better gameplay than any of its predecessors.
 There’s really nothing wrong with it at its core.

-If I had to choose anything about the game that was bad, it would be that it suffers from the dreaded “SNK Boss Syndrome”, and that they removed one of my favorite features of the previous games (The LINE system).
+If I had to choose anything about the game that was outright bad across all versions, it would be that it suffers from the dreaded “SNK Boss Syndrome”, and that they removed one of my favorite features of the previous games (The LINE system).

 The parry-like “Just Defended” system gives skilled players on their last legs a fighting chance against a relentless opponent once they’ve mastered it.
 The TOP system adds even more strategy to the game by allowing player to choose when they want its beneficial effects to come in, and can really turn the tide of a fight.